 Accounts receivable financing companies advance between 70% – 100% of a business’s accounts receivable and then collects the outstanding invoices for a small fee.
 The fee is generally around 0.5% weekly.

 Accounts receivable financing companies typically base their qualifications on the amount of a business’s outstanding accounts receivable.
-The best AR financing companies can get you funded in about 1 business day.
+The best AR financing companies, such as BlueVine or Fundbox, can get you funded in about one business day.

 Specific factoring companies include: